 - Send you a reminder letter – If you are late with your payments, your local council will send you a reminder letter which will give you seven days to pay the arrears.
-If you don’t pay in this time, then you may lose your right to pay your business rates in installments and they are likely to ask for the full amount immediately.
+If you don’t pay in this time, then you may lose your right to pay your business rates in instalments, and they are likely to ask for the full amount immediately.

 - Issue a Summons – The summons will inform you that the council intends to apply for a liability order and there will be a court hearing.
 Any court fees accumulated for the cost of issuing the summons will be added to the amount already outstanding.

-- Apply for a Liability Order – If you do not pay your debt before the hearing date then the council can apply for a liability order which gives the council more powers to collect the money you owe.
+- Apply for a Liability Order – If you do not pay your debt before the hearing date, then the council can apply for a liability order which gives the council more powers to collect the money you owe.

-- Instruct a Debt Enforcement Agent (bailiff) – A bailiff will be instructed to collect the debt on the council’s behalf and their fees will be added onto the debt you owe.
-If the bailiff is unable to collect the debt then the council may look to wind up your company or make you bankrupt if you are a sole trader.
+- Instruct a Debt Enforcement Agent (bailiff) – A bailiff will be instructed to collect the debt on the council’s behalf, and their fees will be added onto the debt you owe.
+If the bailiff is unable to collect the debt, then the council may look to wind-up your company or make you bankrupt if you are a sole trader.

 What are the options available if I can’t afford to pay my business rates?